Help/Frequently Asked Questions

 Travel distance, hotel parking fees, or any special services needed, will be considered and calculated into the total service costs.

 Most Commercial Events are booked as 4, 8, 10 and 12 hour rates.
 In those cases, performing hair and makeup services are as-needed, for the entirety of the time booked.
-Therefore, bridal party members, groups, 4, 8, 10 and 12 hour rates receive a discounted average fee over single person service rates.
+Therefore, groups of: 4, 8, 10 and 12 hour rates receive a discounted average fee over single person service rates.

-Group Rates and Pricing information for Wedding and Bridal Makeup and Hair services
+Group Rates and Pricing information for Makeup and Hair services

 4, 8, 10 and 12 hour Rates and Pricing information for TV Photo, Film, Video and Events